 Understanding Leaf Springs and Their Importance

-Therefore, maintaining leaf springs is essential to keep them in good condition and prevent damage to other parts of the suspension system.
-Some signs that indicate the need for maintenance are:
+Therefore, controlling leaf springs is essential to keep them in good condition and prevent damage to other parts of the suspension system.
+Some signs that indicate the need for keep up are:

 - The vehicle leans to one side or sags in the rear